 Free Product Listings is a new free destination that displays your products to consumers on Google Shopping, Google Search, and other Google platforms, including Google Images, Google Lens, and YouTube.

-Surfaces across Google’s basic listings are the easy to manage.
-Other than uploading your products to the Google Merchant Center using an AdAmplify app’s feed, there is nothing more you need to do to make your products eligible for display in Surfaces across Google.
+Free Product Listings are the easy to manage.
+Other than uploading your products to the Google Merchant Center using an AdAmplify app’s feed, there is nothing more you need to do to make your products eligible for display in Free Product Listings.

-You should take advantage of the full capabilities of Surfaces by qualifying for Enhanced Listings (available only in the US currently), which allows users to purchase your products right in Google Shopping.
+You should take advantage of the full capabilities of Free Product Listings by qualifying for Enhanced Listings (available only in the US currently), which allows users to purchase your products right in Google Shopping.
 There’s more involved to qualify for Enhanced Listings, as you need to meet Google’s requirements which means a bit more initial set up work on your part.

 Again, this is a free program from Google.
 It’s part of their initiative to have the richest and most extensive shopping experience for consumers by providing the deepest possible selection of products.
 If you do nothing else on Google Shopping, don’t pass on the opportunity to promote your products through Free Product Listings.